ProjectNexoi/Metatronomicon/src/lifeforms/dragons.md

 ## Known Individuals

-### Mountain King
+### The Mountain King

-The Mountain King is the name given to a Dragon whose territory borders the
+The Mountain King is the name given to a Dragon whose territory borders the.
+The Dragon's scale is said to be "Half a mountain's size", according to rare accounts where the Dragon was witnessed.
+The source for it's name is from the nature of its domain, a lone mountain named "PLACEHOLDER", measured to be the tallest ever recorded, exceeding 10,000 meters.
+Its domain also encompasses the forest that surrounds said mountain.